China’s Xi strikes nationalistic tone in parliament address

 - He owns much of Ethiopia.
 The Saudis won’t say where they’re keeping him.

+The Chinese people have the will and ability to “foil all activities to divide the nation” and are united in their belief that “every inch of our great motherland absolutely cannot and absolutely will not be separated from China,” Xi said.

+Referring to self-governing Taiwan, Xi said the mainland would continue outreach to advance the cause of “peaceful unification” with the island, whose 23 million residents are strongly in favor of maintaining their de-facto independent status.

-The session had approved a range of new appointments, including that of key Xi ally Wang Qishan as vice president.
+The session had earlier approved a range of new appointments, including that of key Xi ally Wang Qishan as vice president.
 New ministers were also appointed and a law passed establishing a powerful new anti-corruption body to oversee the civil service.

 Xi also invoked China’s historical achievements in governance and culture and stressed the importance of national unity as it strove to reach new goals in poverty alleviation and economic development in coming years.